National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Start Supplemental Information

-Specifications were already projected for the 2021 spiny dogfish fishery is currently operating under multi-year specifications for 2019-2021, based on a 2018 assessment update.
-The commercial quota is already projected to increase approximately 14 percent from fishing year 2020.
-However, the Mid-Atlantic Council recently updated its risk policy to accept a higher level of risk for stocks at or above biomass targets (85 FR 81152; December 15, 2020).
-At its meeting on September 8, 2020, the Mid-Atlantic Council's Scientific and Statistical Committee's (SSC) recommended that the projected Acceptable Biological Catch (ABC) and resulting commercial quota for the 2021 spiny dogfish fishery be recalculated using this new approach.
-Applying the new risk policy would increase the 2021 ABC 9 percent from what was initially projected (24 percent above 2020), and raises the 2021 commercial quota 8 percent (27 percent above 2020).
+Specifications were already projected for the 2021 spiny dogfish fishery as a part of a multi-year specifications action for 2019-2021, based on a 2018 assessment update.
+Under those initial specifications, the commercial quota would increase 18 percent from fishing year 2020.
+However, the Mid-Atlantic Council recently updated its risk policy to accept a higher level of risk for stocks at or above biomass targets (85 FR 81152; December 15, 2020), and the Councils recommended that the projected acceptable biological catch (ABC) and resulting commercial quota for the 2021 spiny dogfish fishing year be recalculated using this new approach.
+Applying the new risk policy increases the 2021 ABC 9 percent from what was initially projected (24 percent above 2020), and raises the 2021 commercial quota 8 percent (27 percent above 2020).
 The Councils also recommended projecting unchanged specifications for fishing year 2022, as there is a research track stock assessment scheduled for spiny dogfish in 2022, and there will be little additional or new data prior to the assessment to inform specifications prior to that fishing year.

-This action does not change any other fishery management measures, including the 6,000-lb (2,722-kg) Federal trip limit and restriction of one landed trip per calendar day, leaving them unchanged for fishing years 2021 and 2022.
+This action does not change any other fishery management measures, including the 6,000-lb Federal trip limit and restriction of one landed trip per calendar day, leaving them unchanged for fishing years 2021 and 2022.
 By providing projected specifications for 2022, NMFS hopes to assist fishery participants in planning ahead.
-The Councils will review the projected 2022 specifications to determine if any changes need to be made prior to their implementation.
+The Councils will review these projected 2022 specifications to determine if any changes need to be made prior to their final implementation.
 Changes may occur if quota overages trigger accountability measures, or if new stock information results in changes to the ABC recommendations.
 NMFS will publish a notice prior to the 2022 fishing year to confirm the projected quotas as final or announce any necessary changes.
-NMFS expects the 2022 stock assessment to inform development of the next set of specifications beginning in 2023.
+NMFS expects the 2022 stock assessment to inform development of the next set of specifications beginning in fishing year 2023.

-Pursuant to section 304(b)(1)(A) of the Magnuson Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), the NMFS Assistant Administrator has determined that these specifications are necessary for the conservation and management of the Atlantic spiny dogfish fishery, and that it is consistent with the Spiny Dogfish FMP, other provisions of the Magnuson-Stevens Act, and other applicable law, subject to further consideration after public comment.
+Pursuant to section 304(b)(3) of the Magnuson Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), the NMFS Administrator, Greater Atlantic Region, has determined that these specifications are necessary for the conservation and management of the Atlantic spiny dogfish fishery, and that it is consistent with the Atlantic Spiny Dogfish FMP, other provisions of the Magnuson-Stevens Act, and other applicable laws.

 End Supplemental Information